timveletta/timveletta-com/src/pages/blog/2020-11-30-recognising-burnout.md

 As for me, the first day back feels like a complete 180 from how I felt 2 weeks ago, it will be interesting to see how long it lasts or whether I start falling into the same patterns as before.
 Being able to recognise my own flavour of burn out will be extremely useful when it comes to making changes going forward, for now I'm going to focus on restarting daily meditation, producing more content and focusing on my sleeping patterns.

 I'm hoping the rest falls into place as a result.

+I'm under no illusion that a single week off was enough, I am hoping that it was enough to help me make necessary changes now and recognise burn out sooner in the future.